-In this article, we aim to address these three shortcomings and provide an evaluation of state-of-the-art hate speech detection performance on real-world social media data across languages and countries.
-For this purpose, we introduce \textsc{HateDay}, a global Twitter dataset consisting of 240,000 tweets sampled from all tweets posted on September 21, 2022 and annotated for hate speech detection.
-Specifically, we draw random samples of 20,000 tweets each for eight popular languages on Twitter:\ Arabic, English, French, German, Indonesian, Portuguese, Spanish, and Turkish.
-In addition, we draw random samples of 20,000 tweets each for four countries whose major language on Twitter is English:\ the United States, India, Nigeria, and Kenya.
+In this article, we address these three limitations by evaluating the performance of state-of-the-art hate speech detection models on real-world social media data across multiple languages and countries.
+We introduce \textsc{HateDay}, a global Twitter dataset which consists of 240,000 tweets, randomly sampled from all tweets posted on September 21, 2022 and annotated for hate speech (Figure \ref{fig:first_page}, left).
+Specifically, we sample 20,000 tweets each for eight widely used languages on Twitter: Arabic, English, French, German, Indonesian, Portuguese, Spanish, and Turkish.
+We also sample 20,000 tweets each for four English-speaking countries with a sizable Twitter presence: India, Kenya, Nigeria, and the United States.